hamanic/kickstarter-dashboard-Python/README.md

-# Projet Python
+# Dashboard Python Dash/Plotly

-Projet Python - Dashboard
-Dataset regroupant tous les projets de la plateforme de financement participatif Kickstarter depuis 2009
-378661 projets avec chacun 15 variables tel que le pays, le nom du projet, le montant demandé, le montant récolté, etc.

-## Installation des packages Python

-Déjà tout dans le fichier .py mais au cas où :
+Dataset gathering all the projects from Kickstarter cowdfunding platform since 2009
+378661 projects, each with 15 variables such as country, project name, amount requested, amount raised, etc.

+## Packages installation

+Everything is in the notebook but here's all the packages needed :

 import numpy as np
 import pandas as pd